rconradharris/reddit-background/README.md

 reddit-background
 =================

-Sets your Mac OS X desktop background to images pulled from Reddit.
+Set your Mac OS X desktop background to images pulled from Reddit

 Features
 --------